TuringGpt/Dashboard_Clone/envs/hr_admin_multi_app/tools/interface_1/policy.md

 1. If employee details do not already exist, retrieve it using `get_employee_profile`.
 2. Retrieve all benefit plans whose status is “active” using `get_benefit_data`.
-3. Check all retrieved benefit plans and confirm that none of them has a cost variance > 15% of the previous year.
-If any exists, update them using `update_benefit_plan`.
-4. If we want to create a new benefit plan, do that using `create_benefit_plan`.
+3. If we want to create a new benefit plan, do that using `create_benefit_plan`.
-5. If we want to update or edit an existing plan, do that using `update_benefit_plan`.
+4. If we want to update or edit an existing plan, do that using `update_benefit_plan`.

 ### 7. Create Benefit Enrollment
 **Steps to follow:**